siganberg/GCodeUtil/README.md

 GCodeModifier demo.nc
 ```

-Will generate a new NC  (demo_modified.nc) file with the following changes:
+This will generate a new NC  (demo_modified.nc) file with the following changes:

 ```
 ...